Basics of Vision

 Protecting Your Eyes

 Most people rank their vision as the most critical of the 5 senses, yet many Americans have never had a comprehensive vision examination.
-The American Optometric Association has recommended that comprehensive eye exams be first given early in life to every infant between 6mo and 1yr of age.
+The American Optometric Association has recommended that comprehensive eye exams be first given early in life to every infant between 6 months and 1 year of age.
 Receiving an eye exam early in life is critical, since any disruption to vision early in life may have permanent consequences, and vision is frequently the cause of poor school performance in otherwise intelligent children.
 It is important to recognize that only optometrists and ophthalmologists are fully trained to detect certain vision problems in infants and children; studies have shown that pediatricians, regular medical specialists, and nurses are far less likely to identify these problems.
 Once a comprehensive eye exam has been given, most specialists recommend continued eye exams at regular 1-2 year intervals, depending on the exam results.